gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 That's something that people do not mention often when saying that modern C++ is good enough and secure enough.
 Well, first I disagree with this statement, but more broadly, the C++ toolchain to cross-compile sucks.
 You only have clang that can cross-compile in theory but in practice you have to resort to the Zig toolchain to automate cross-compiling the standard library etc.

 Also, developers not deeply familiar with either C or C++ do not want to touch all this CMake/Autotools with a ten-foot pole.
 And I understand them.
-Stockholm syndrom notwithstanding, these are pretty slow, convoluted, niche programming languages and no one wants to actively learn and use them unless they have to.
+Stockholm syndrome notwithstanding, these are pretty slow, convoluted, niche programming languages and no one wants to actively learn and use them unless they have to.

 Once you are used to simply typing `go build` or `cargo build`, you really start to ask yourself if those weird things are worth anyone's time.